Monash speed trial

 We’re exploring new and innovative ways to manage the Monash Freeway, to encourage all road users to share the road and drive safely.

-We’re trialling a 90 km/h speed limit for trucks over 4.5 tonnes along the Monash Freeway, between Huntingdale Road in Mount Waverley and Jacksons Road in Noble Park.
-The trial started 25 August and will run for 18 months.
+The first stage of the trial involved a 90 km/h reduced speed limit for trucks over 4.5 tonnes along the Monash Freeway, between Huntingdale Road in Mount Waverley and Jacksons Road in Noble Park.
+The speed limit remained at 100km/h for all other vehicles.
+The trial commenced on 25 August 2016.

 Share your experiences